 Google Innovator and Trainer / Hapara Champion Consultant

 Let’s begin by establishing what feedback is and what it isn’t.
-Many times when we provide comments for students, we believe we have provided them with feedback.
-Telling a student they are doing a great job so far or that they earned an 89% is not feedback.
+Often, when we provide comments for students, we believe we have provided them with feedback.
+However, telling a student that they are doing a great job so far, or that they earned an 89% is not feedback.
 Feedback is defined as information provided to learners regarding their performance toward specific goals.
-Feedback is not evaluative or judgmental; it is neutral and it reduces the gap between what learners currently understand and what they need to understand.
+It is not evaluative or judgmental; it is neutral and it reduces the gap between what learners currently understand and what they need to understand.

-Feedback can be delivered in a number of ways including conversations that take place in real time.
-It can also be captured as a voice or video recording and then shared with the recipient.
-Feedback that is impactful does not always have to be from teachers.
-In fact, peer feedback can have an enormous positive effect on learning, although it takes time to help students learn how to give proper feedback.
+Feedback can be delivered in a number of ways, including through conversations that take place in real time.
+It can also be captured as a voice or video recording, and then shared with the recipient.
+And it doesn’t always have to come from teachers.
+In fact, peer feedback can have an enormous positive effect on learning.
+Although, it takes time to help students learn how to give constructive criticism.